 E. Newman, a Swiss-German lady married to an Italian man.
 In this amusing articles, she tells us about her own intercultural experience.

-Summer 1982: a small plane somewhere in the world.
+A small plane somewhere in the world.
 Seat 24A.
 I sat down.
 Tired, since I had just spent 8 hours on a long flight.
 Seat 24C.
 A young man.
 Physically, my opposite.
 Medium height.
 Black curly hair.
 Brown eyes.
 Strong Mediterranean features.
 Extremely well dressed.
 Inspection over.

 I closed my eyes and tried to rest.
 I was going to spend 2 weeks in Switzerland with my family and friends whom I had not seen in 6 months.

 Then I heard a voice: “Is dat yourr newspaperr?”
 Couldn’t he see I wanted to be left alone?
 “Yes“.
 And again: “Where did you get it?”
 “Overseas“.
 Very persistent: “Oh, you arre coming frrom overseas?”
 “Yes, and I am very tired.”
 He just burst out laughing… and so did I.

 We got married.
 Opposites attract.

 It was a rocky road to get to this day.
 His family was totally opposed to me.
 A Swiss.
 A Protestant.
 Divorced parents.
 Nobody was going to buy a house where he and I could live.
 In his culture and social class this is expected from the bride’s family.
 Did I speak Italian?
 No, not at the time.
 I had to learn it really fast.
 And I did.
 Very fast.
 With this hurdle behind me communication with his family would be easier, I thought.
 Well, it was.
 A little.
 Now everybody had higher expectations.
 Since communication seemed possible, humor included, there were fewer excuses for those cross-cultural misunderstandings.